 Ambient Air Monitoring

-Rio Tinto Alcan used an external, independent firm to analyze its ambient air monitoring activities in Shawinigan and Kitimat between 2008 and 2009.
-The recommendations that resulted from this analysis were implemented in 2010.
+RTA used an external, independent contractor to analyze its ambient air monitoring activities in Shawinigan and Kitimat between 2008 and 2009.
+Their recommendations from this analysis were implemented in 2010.

 Action Plan and Annual Report

-As specified in the agreement, Rio Tinto Alcan provided Environment Canada with an action plan for the Shawinigan and Kitimat facilities.
-The plan calls for a certain number of concrete measures to be implemented to achieve the performance objectives established in the agreement.
-Introduction of a low-PAH pitch in the facilities and a pitch and anode quality monitoring program primarily account for achieving of the objectives established in the agreement.
+As specified in the Agreement, RTA provided Environment Canada with an action plan for the Shawinigan and Kitimat facilities.
+The plan calls for a certain number of concrete measures to be implemented to achieve and maintain the performance objectives established in the Agreement.
+Introduction of a low-PAH pitch in the facilities and a pitch and anode quality monitoring program primarily account for the achievement of the objectives established in the Agreement.

-The 2012 annual reports, updated action plans and results of the Shawinigan and Kitimat facilities were submitted following the monitoring committee meetings.
-These documents are available upon request.
+The 2013 annual report, updated action plans and results of the Shawinigan and Kitimat facilities were submitted in June 2014.
+These documents are available upon request to Environment Canada.

-The monitoring committee was built upon the existing Public Advisory Committee (PAC) and is composed of representatives from RTA, the city of Kitimat, the British Columbia Ministry of Environment, the labour union of the Kitimat facility, the Haisla First Nations, two regional environmental non-governmental organizations and Environment Canada.
+The monitoring committee was built upon the existing Kitimat Public Advisory Committee and is composed of representatives from RTA, the district of Kitimat, the British Columbia Ministry of Environment, the labour union of the Kitimat facility, the Haisla First Nations, at least two regional environmental non-governmental organizations and Environment Canada.

-The monitoring committee met for the first time on May 13, 2009.
+The monitoring committee met for the first time in May 2009.
 The purpose of the meeting was to present RTA's 2008 annual report, select a recognized expert to conduct the verification and discuss the verification protocol.
 Subsequent meetings have been held annually for the purpose of presenting the updated action plan and annual report.